 - That the harm is real but is the result of chronic emotional problems that predated the events at issue in the litigation,

 - That the harm is being malingeredfalsified or exaggerated.

 Dr. Williams employs objective psychological testing to augment and verify his clinical observations.
-Dr. Williams is an expert in the use of the MMPI-2 and MCMI-III, as well as in other forms of psychological testing.
+Dr. Williams is an expert in the use of the MMPI-3 and the MCMI-IV, as well as in other forms of psychological testing.

 - FITNESS FOR DUTY: Fitness for duty cases have included testimony to the Los Angeles Police Department as well as to various licensing boards in the State of California.
 The key question Dr. Williams has been asked is whether the individual in question is emotionally competent to carry out the duties of the license or position that he or she holds.
 To answer this question Dr. Williams uses interview and objective psychological testing.

 Dr. Williams is a highly effective communicator and is able to concisely and clearly explain his findings in ordinary language, without resorting to distracting and unhelpful “psychobabble.”

 - Standard of Care in Psychotherapy and Healthcare Malpractice

 - Psychotherapist-patient sexual involvement

 - Clergy/Teacher sexual involvement within trust relationships